Tech entrepreneur and investor

-After uni, Mark began his stellar career working for National Mutual in New Zealand, and quickly rose through the ranks of management.
-This took him to Asia for 14 years, where Mark earned a reputation as a skilful turn-around specialist, bringing financially struggling companies back into the black.
+After graduating, Mark rose through the ranks at National Mutual in New Zealand.
+This took him to Asia for 14 years, where he became Chief Executive of AXA South East Asia and earned a reputation as a skilful turn-around specialist, bringing financially struggling companies back into the black.

-In 2015, Mark joined 193 political world leaders at the UN General Assembly in New York and called for business and government to work together to achieve the UN’s sustainable development goals - the only global business leader to have done so.
+In 2013 Mark became Group Chief Executive Officer of Aviva in the UK, and in 2015 joined Heads of State speaking at the UN General Assembly in New York, where he called for business and government to work together to achieve the UN’s sustainable development goals.

 Now a tech entrepreneur and investor focusing on insurtech (technology created to improve the efficiency of the insurance industry), Mark believes sustainability is crucial for aligning economics to public good.